isomerpages/mccy-cpro/index.md

 description: Crisis Preparedness for Religious Organisation
 image: /images/CPROlogosmall.jpg
 permalink: /
-notification: Religious Organisations (ROs) must submit their Safe Management Plan at least 3 days before commencing Phase Two activities.
-In view of the new provisions for marriage solemnnizations, funerals and wakes (w.e.f.
-4 August 2020), ROs must submit an acknowledgement form before proceeding with these activities.
+notification: Religious Organisations must submit the revised Checklist of Safe Management Measures for the increase in limit for congregational and other worship services at least 3 days before commencing.
 Click <a target="_blank" href="https://www.cpro.gov.sg/resources/Resumption-of-Religious-Activities/">here</a> to submit.
 sections:
     - hero:
         title: Crisis Preparedness for Religious Organisations